apache/cloudstack-documentation/source/developersguide/alloc.rst

 *int returnUpTo*

-This specifies return up to that many available hosts for this guest VM.
+This specifies return up to that many available hosts for this Guest Instance.

 To get all possible hosts, set this value to -1.